teggno/azure-pipelines-website-validator/src/overview.md

 If you have feedback or issues, please file an issue on [GitHub](https://github.com/teggno/azure-pipelines-website-validator/issues)

-## Using this extension as a template for your own
+## Using this extension as a template for your own extension
 Feel free to use the [source](https://github.com/teggno/azure-pipelines-website-validator) of this extension as a template for your own extension.
 To make it easier for you to decide if this extension suits your needs, here are its characteristics:
 * Implemented in TypeScript